microsoft/onnxruntime/dockerfiles/README.md

 ### OpenVINO on GPU

-1. Retrieve your docker image in one of the following ways.
-   - Build the docker image from the DockerFile in this repository.
+1. Build the docker image from the DockerFile in this repository.
      ```
-      docker build -t onnxruntime-gpu --build-arg DEVICE=GPU_FP32 --network host .
+      docker build --rm -t onnxruntime-gpu --build-arg DEVICE=GPU_FP32 --network host .
      ```
-   - Pull the official image from DockerHub.
-     ```
-       # Will be available with next release
-     ```

 2. Run the docker image
     ```
     docker run -it --device /dev/dri:/dev/dri onnxruntime-gpu:latest
     ```
 ### OpenVINO on Myriad VPU Accelerator

-1. Retrieve your docker image in one of the following ways.
-   - Build the docker image from the DockerFile in this repository.
+1. Build the docker image from the DockerFile in this repository.
      ```
-      docker build -t onnxruntime-myriad --build-arg DEVICE=MYRIAD_FP16 --network host .
+      docker build --rm -t onnxruntime-myriad --build-arg DEVICE=MYRIAD_FP16 --network host .
-     ```
-   - Pull the official image from DockerHub.
-     ```
-      # Will be available with next release
      ```
 2. Install the Myriad rules drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html#additional-NCS-steps)

 3. Run the docker image by mounting the device drivers
     ```
     docker run -it --network host --privileged -v /dev:/dev  onnxruntime-myriad:latest